CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 #### Passenger bus/trolleybus (residents and tourists):

 * Travel between home, work, shops and leisure
-* Connect to other transport routes (bus, train, ferry, etc)
+* Connect to other transport routes (bus, train, ferry, etc.)
     * Don't forget to link to stations where tourists enter/leave the city
 * Ideally have two routes along the same path, but going in different directions
     * Example: Cim travels from home to work, and then from work to home
-* The [](Public Transport Info View) shows buildings that are difficult to reach via public transport
+* The [](Public-Transport-Info-View.md) shows buildings that are difficult to reach via public transport
-* The [](Traffic Routes Info View) helps find where cims are travelling to
+* The [](Traffic-Routes-Info-View.md) helps find where cims are travelling to

 #### Intercity buses (outside connection):